 ~/Library/Mail/V2/Mail Dataand click on the “Go” option below it.
 A new window with all the mail data files will appear on your screen.

 - From the list of mail files, select the files whose name starts with the “Envelope Index”.
-First, copy these files on a new folder on your computer and then right-click on them.
+First, copy these files to a new folder on your computer and then right-click on them.
 Choose the “Move to trash” option for the selected files.

 - Again, select the “Go” menu from the menu bar and select “Applications” from the drop-down menu.

 - Now double click on the “Mail” option and click on “continue” on the pop-up window.
-At this point, the Mac Mail app will create a new “Envelope Index” files to replace the ones that you have deleted.
+At this point, the Mac Mail app will create new “Envelope Index” files to replace the ones that you have deleted.

 - Just like the last step of rebuilding, the final stage of re-indexing will also take some time to re-download the mails to your mailbox.
 The total time taken will depend on the amount of information associated with that targeted mailbox.